Research Experience for Undergraduates (REU)

 Mentors: Mohammad Soleymani

 The Intelligent Human Perception Lab at USC’s Institute for Creative Technologies conducts research on automatic human behavior analysis.
 To model human emotions and behaviors, we research machine learning methods that can fuse multiple modalities and generalize to new people.
-We are seeking REU interns to work on related research tasks, including the following topics: computer vision for facial expression analysis, multimodal learning for emotion recognition and sentiment analysis; characterization of therapist-client interaction and virtual agent behavior generation, for example, turn-taking, head nod backchannel.
-REU interns who are interested in these topics should be comfortable handling data and able to program in python or C#.
-Prior experience with machine learning frameworks, e.g., scikit-learn, Keras, PyTorch, is a plus.
+We are seeking REU interns to work on related research tasks, including the following topics: multimodal LLM for behavior understanding, multimodal learning for emotion recognition and sentiment analysis and generative AI for human behavior generation.
+REU interns who are interested in these topics should be comfortable handling data and able to program in Python or C#.
+Prior experience with machine learning frameworks, e.g., PyTorch, is a plus.

 Human-inspired Adaptive Teaming Systems